kovidgoyal/calibre/manual/gui.rst

     * You can quickly and conveniently edit metadata by selecting the entry you want changed in the list and pressing the :kbd:`E` key.

-    * You can perform :ref:`actions` on sets to books.
+    * You can perform :ref:`actions` on sets of books.
 To select multiple books you can either:

         - Keep the :kbd:`Ctrl` key pressed and click on the books you want selected.